 The Democracy Agenda for Philadelphia outlines the actions needed by our next mayor and City Council to ensure a more representative and ethical city government—a more democratic city government responsive to voters, that protects the public interest, and that engages communities on key decisions shaping their future.

 American democracy began in Philadelphia, but nearly 250 years later we find ourselves at a critical juncture.
-In Harrisburg and across the Commonwealth, the conduct of elections has become a political flashpoint, with falsehoods spread on air and online damaging trust in elections and the officials who run them.
-In Philadelphia, the day-to-day stress and strain long endured in some of our communities worsened during the pandemic, challenging many residents to stay housed, healthy and safe.
+In Harrisburg and across the Commonwealth, election integrity has become a political flashpoint, with falsehoods spread on air and online damaging trust in elections and the officials who run them.
+And across Philadelphia, the day-to-day strain and quality-of-life problems that have long been endured in some of our communities worsened during the pandemic, leaving many residents struggling to stay housed, healthy and safe.
 It is imperative that City Hall reinvigorate itself to meet this moment.

-This Democracy Agenda outlines the actions needed by our next mayor and City Council to ensure a more representative and ethical city government—a more democratic city government responsive to voters, that protects the public interest, and that engages communities on key decisions shaping their future.
+This Democracy Agenda outlines the actions needed by our next mayor and City Council to ensure a more representative and ethical city government—a more democratic city government that is responsive to voters, protects the public interest, and engages communities on key decisions shaping their future.
 There are no silver bullets, no cure-alls.
-But taken together, these steps would better position our local government to ultimately deliver the services and opportunities so urgently needed.
+But taken together, these steps would better position our local government to deliver the services, support and opportunities so urgently needed.

 Since 1904, the Committee of Seventy has worked to protect and improve the voting process, ensure integrity in government, and engage citizens in the critical affairs of the day.
 We look forward to engaging with city residents and partners to continue building the democracy that Philadelphians deserve.